HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 For example, there is a requirement that the results of a blood pressure measurement be displayed to the user.
 This is a requirement of an App, but is NOT a requirement of a Device.
-Thus, the results for this test would be reported as Not Applicable.
+Thus, the results for this test would not be reported as they are Not Applicable for the device.

 In another case, the there are requirements on devices to be able to report blood pressure, heart rate, and respiration rate.
 However, these three observations are not reported by all devices, and aren't always needed for every use case.
 Thus, a clinic